Everything you want to know about my favorite collagen peptides!

 I personally started taking Vital Proteins collagen peptides a little over a year ago.
 It was something I was hearing a lot of buzz around in the wellness space, so obviously I wanted to see what the fuss was about.
 To be honest, I wasn’t entirely convinced at first.
-But as someone who likes to eat more plant based, and who doesn’t eat red meat at all – the thought of easily incorporating collagen protein into my diet was intriguing.
+But as someone who doesn’t eat red meat at all – the thought of easily incorporating collagen protein into my diet was intriguing.

-But before we dive into collagen peptides, let’s talk about plain old collagen.
+Before we dive into collagen peptides, let’s talk about plain old collagen.
 To put it simply, it’s the substance that holds the body together.
-It can be found in the skin, bones, muscles, and connective tissues.
+This structural protein can be found in the skin, bones, muscles, connective tissues, tendon and ligaments.
 It’s what gives our skin elasticity, strength, and even a little glow because it helps replace dead skin cells.
 It also helps keep our joints nice and healthy.
-Unfortunately, our bodies produce less and less collagen as we age… hence why wrinkles start to appear, our joints become more stiff, and our skin starts to sag.
+Unfortunately, our bodies produce less and less collagen as we age… hence why wrinkles start to appear, joint pain can become an issue, and our skin starts to sag.
 In addition to aging, this can also happen even quicker if you don’t take good care of yourself.
-If you’ve been smoking cigarettes or consuming too much sugar, cut that out ASAP!
+If you’ve been smoking cigarettes, consuming too much sugar, or getting a lot of unprotected sun exposure, cut that out ASAP!

 But what about collagen peptides?

-Collagen peptides supply amino acids that are needed to build new collagen, like Glycine and Proline.
+Collagen peptides, or hydrolyzed collagen, supply amino acids that are needed to build new collagen and promote collagen synthesis, like Glycine and Proline.
 Collagen peptides also help maintain and restore the protein content of the muscle – making it a really smart pre/post workout choice.
 Plus there’s no sugar in it, unlike a lot of other typical protein powders/supplements out there.

 These peptides are amino acids that have been derived from pasture-raised, grass fed bovine hides.
 If that is outside of your comfort zone, I understand!
 It seemed strange for me to say no to beef, but yes to Vital Proteins collagen peptides all the time, so I gravitated towards their marine collagen as well.
-Now I switch off between the two – and even though I’m not sure if that’s entirely necessary, it works for me!
+I started by switching off between the two, but ultimately decided to just stick to the collagen peptides since it wasn’t upsetting my stomach at all!

 How do you consume collagen peptides?

-I usually mix the collagen peptides or marine collagen right into my coffee, and/or blend it into my smoothies.
-If I don’t do that, it’s usually because I had a cup of Vital Proteins Matcha instead, which has collagen in it.
+I usually mix the collagen peptides right into my coffee in the morning.
+If I don’t do that, it’s usually because I’m also planning to make a smoothie with Vital Proteins Protein Powder that day – which also has collagen in it!